-Laguna Phuket is always providing free meals to the local communities and in 2018 more than 7,500 meals were served in 20 events
+Laguna Phuket is always providing free meals to the local communities and in 2019 more than 7,580 meals worth Baht 130,000 were served in 17 events.

 10.4.3 Educational Empowerment

 Educational empowerment initiatives aim to build the capacities of local communities and associates through our programs that empower people of all ages in order to help people pursue a life-long learning journey, and realize their potential.